donutrj/heartbreaker/content/.trash/Rolling Dice_Pixel 8_Jan-01-0356-2025_1.md

 ### Flanking
 If enemies occupy opposite hexes of a character, both gain advantage to their attacks.
 That character (or enemy ideally) is considered flanked
 ### Overrun
 If enemies occupy four or more adjacent hexes, the character is considered overrun.
 Attacks against an overrun character have advantage.
-Characters can be both flanked and overrun.
 ### Cover
 There are two types of cover:
 + **Soft cover** such as heavy smoke, shrubs, hanging clothes, etc. grant the character advantage on Reflex Saves.